Book conservation and repair workshop: intermediate and higher

 This is one of three short courses which teach conservation methods for paper (VD245), cloth (VD246) and leather bound books (VD247).
 These courses are aimed at learners with some basic experience in bookbinding or book conservation and will comprise instruction on a range of conservation techniques including archival housing for bindings.
 The courses cover both the theory and practice of book conservation and students will, through practical exercise, gain the skills and experience to be able to conserve and repair their own items.
 Students are expected to provide their own books on which to work.

 What will we cover?

-- Repair of text-blocks and covers using various materials
+- Repair of text-blocks and bindings using Japanese paper

 - Sewing and re-casing/binding options

 - Making an archival flapcase housing.